 Deckhouse Kubernetes Platform in a private environment

-At this point, you have created a cluster that consists of a single master node.
-Only a limited set of system components run on the master node by default.
-You have to either add at least one worker node to the cluster for the cluster to work properly, or allow the rest of the Deckhouse components to work on the master node.
+At this point, you have created a cluster consisting of a single node — the master node.
+By default, only a limited set of system components runs on the master node.
+To ensure the full functionality of the cluster, you need to either add at least one worker node to the cluster or allow the remaining Deckhouse components to run on the master node.

 Select one of the two options below to continue installing the cluster: